xHoang/collector/README.md

 # collector

-If this ever goes public I'll make readme actually useful
+If people are interested in it I'll make readme at least somewhat useful.
+At the moment you can visit the working site at